French energy giants: Reduce fuel and electricity use now

-PARIS -- Leaders of three French energy companies on Sunday called on the French public to immediately reduce consumption of fuel, oil, electricity and gas amid shortages and soaring prices due to Russia’s supply cuts and the war in Ukraine.
+PARIS -- Leaders of three French energy companies called on the French public Sunday to immediately reduce consumption of fuel, oil, electricity and gas amid shortages and soaring prices due to Russia’s supply cuts and the war in Ukraine.

-“The effort must be immediate, collective and massive,” the leaders of the three companies, TotalEnergies, EDF and Engie said in a rare joint statement that was published in the French weekly Journal du Dimanche.
+“The effort must be immediate, collective and massive,” the leaders of the three companies, TotalEnergies, EDF and Engie said in a joint statement published in the French weekly Journal du Dimanche.
 “Every gesture counts,” the statement said.

-Russia has cut — and in some case shut off — gas supplies to several European Union countries in retaliation for the 27-member bloc’s sanctions against Moscow for its invasion of Ukraine on Feb.
-24.
+Russia has cut — and in some case shut off — gas supplies to several European Union countries in retaliation for the 27-member bloc’s sanctions against Moscow for its Feb.
+24 invasion of Ukraine.

-For months, the European energy system has been under severe strain and the French energy system has not been spared.
-The level of alert on gas stocks across the continent is high and rationing measures have been put in place.
+The European energy system has been under severe strain for months.
+The level of alert on gas stocks across the continent is high, and rationing measures have been put in place.
 France, like other European countries, is trying to beef up its gas reserves for winter, aiming to fill up its storage by early autumn to avert an economic and political crisis.

 “Taking action in the summer will prepare us for winter,” the energy companies’ leaders said.